 Food trucks operate in smaller cities and suburban areas and also are popular at fairs, festivals, concerts, sporting events, and anyplace else where people gather.
 Simple concession stands at large events have been supplanted by food trucks that offer broader—and frequently healthier—options for attendees at large events.

 While some food trucks began as less expensive alternatives to brick-and-mortar restaurants, others are operated as extensions of established restaurants.
 Popular eateries sometimes add a food truck to their operation so they can take their dishes to the people at large events or for other special occasions.
 It's also a marketing tool that can draw attention to a brand.
 For example, some customers might learn about a restaurant by ordering from its food truck at an outdoor event.

 Food Truck Regulations

-As with any other type of small business, there are regulations and licensing pertaining to operating a food truck.
-Cities including New York, Los Angeles, and Chicago have limited the number of food truck permits available at any given time.
-This prevents an oversaturation of the market.
+As with any small business, operating a food truck involves regulations and licensing.
+You will also need to create a well thought out business plan.
+In cities such as New York, Los Angeles, and Chicago, the number of food truck permits available is limited.
 Cities and towns also regulate where and when food trucks are allowed to park for business.
-If you are thinking of opening your own food truck, check with your local zoning office for more information.
+If you are thinking of opening a food truck, check with your local zoning office for more information.